 - Read Genesis 3:6.
-What were the avenues to Eve's soul that the devil was able to take advantage of in seeking to make her fall?
+Which avenues to Eve's soul was the devil able to take advantage of as he was seeking to make her fall?
 How do these same things work for him today, as well? - 2 Dwell more on the centrality of nakedness in the Eden narrative.
-What else can we take from this idea that could help us understand what was going on there? - 3 Read the two Ellen G. White quotes in Friday's study.
+What else can we take from this idea that could help us understand what was going on in that situation? - Read the two Ellen G. White quotes in Friday's study.
 How is the wonderful truth of the gospel revealed in those words? - O Look at Hebrews 5:14: "But strong meat belongeth to them that are of full age, even those who by reason of use have their senses exercised to discern both good and evil."
 Dwell more on the whole question of evil.
 What do we mean by the term evil?
 Is it something that is always absolute and unchanging?
-Or is evil a relative term, in that what some cultures deem evil other cultures might deem good, or that what was once deemed evil in one culture now no longer is?
+Or is evil a relative term, in that what some cultures deem evil other cultures might deem good, or that what was once deemed evil at an earlier time now no longer is?
 How much does culture itself influence our concept of what is and isn't evil?
 How can we step beyond our culture and know for sure what is good and what is evil?
 How are we to understand Isaiah 5:20: "Woe unto them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter"?